Ubiquity of Emergent Hebbian Dynamics in Regularized Learning: Related works and Background

-So far, there has not been any strong evidence that the brain could implement and run any form of gradient descent, despite various theoretical proposals \cite{kolen1994backpropagation, lillicrap2020backpropagation, whittington2019theories}--and observations of Hebbian plasticity are often implicitly regarded as evidence against gradient descent.
-Our theory shows that gradient descent dynamics can lead to dynamics or stationary points that are consistent with the Hebbian phenomenon, and because of this, observations of Hebbian updates could precisely be indirect empirical evidence that the brain is running a more sophisticated learning algorithm like gradient descent.
+\paragraph{Gradient Descent in the Brain.} So far, there has not been any strong evidence that the brain could implement and run any form of gradient descent, despite various theoretical proposals \citep{kolen1994backpropagation, lillicrap2020backpropagation, whittington2019theories, richards2023}--and observations of Hebbian plasticity are often implicitly regarded as evidence against gradient descent (e.g., see the criticism of heterosynaptic rules in \cite{porr2007learning}).
+Our theory shows that gradient descent dynamics can lead to dynamics at stationarity that are consistent with the Hebbian phenomenon, and because of this, observations of Hebbian updates may be at least partially consistent with the existence of more complicated learning rules in the brain.

-There are a few works closely related to ours.
-Ref.~\cite{xie2003equivalence} shows the equivalence of gradient descent to a form of contrastive Hebbian algorithm (CHA).
-However, CHA is not biologically Hebbian because it is not a homosynaptic rule, required by the Hebbian principle, and there is no evidence that the brain can actually implement CHA.
-In contrast, the original Hebbian rule is easy to implement in the brain.
-Also, the key role of regularization and noise has not been clarified by this prior work.
+\paragraph{Similarity between learning algorithms.} A few works are closely related to ours. \cite{xie2003equivalence} shows the equivalence of gradient descent to a form of contrastive Hebbian algorithm (CHA).
+However, CHA is not biologically Hebbian because it is not a homosynaptic rule, required by the Hebbian principle.
 There have been several other adjacent ideas to modify the Hebbian rule to lead to learning performance similar to gradient descent or even mathematical equivalences to SGD in certain types of models \cite{scellier-bengio2018-equil-prop, bio-learning-scale-large-2019, sceller-bengio-equiv-prop-recc-2019, pmlr-v162-ernoult22a}.
-But all of these approaches stray in some way from the Hebbian rule or fail to provide a truly general relationship between arbitrary models trained with SGD and back propagation.
+But these works fail to provide a general relationship between arbitrary models trained with SGD and do not identify the key role of regularization and noise.

-More recently, it was shown that heterosynaptic circuits such as feedback alignment or SAL can lead to dynamics similar to Hebbian dynamics \cite{ziyin2025heterosynaptic}.
-However, to the best of our knowledge, no paper has successfully shown any robust equivalence between SGD with weight decay and Hebbian learning.
-On the machine learning side, a recent theoretical work \cite{ziyin2024formation} suggested that the representation learning in neural networks is governed by the expansion and contraction of representations during SGD training.
-However, the relevance to Hebbian learning and neuroscience is unclear.